-E170 Introduction to Undergraduate Research / E242 Career Development
+E170 Introduction to Undergraduate Research/ E242 Career Development

 E170 Introduction to Undergraduate Research and E242 Career Development are courses specific to the College, facilitating lifelong career-placement services.
-The numbers assigned to these courses reflect their institution-specific nature.
 See the Academic Information section for policies on transfer of these courses.